 His Holiness the 14th Dalai Lama of Tibet

-FPMT in Australia decided in December 2016 to organise a national 100,000 Tsok Offerings to Guru Rinpoche (Guru Bhumtsok) puja, inspired by the advice of Kyabje Lama Zopa Rinpoche.
+FPMT in Australia National Office decided in December 2016 to organise a national 100,000 Tsok Offerings to Guru Rinpoche (Guru Bhumtsok) puja, inspired by the advice of Kyabje Lama Zopa Rinpoche.
 We wanted to connect strongly to Rinpoche and offer the puja for the long lives of His Holiness the Dalai Lama and Rinpoche.
 We also wished to dedicate the puja for World Peace.

 This was the first time that this event would be offered in our region and Chag Tong Chen Tong Tibetan Buddhist centre (CTCT), Hobart, co-hosted the event.
 Tasmania, with its pure air and World Heritage wildernesses and mountains, and Hobart with its award-winning restaurants, organic produce and heritage areas are very popular tourist destinations.
 Hobart hosts an active community of artists and designers who are inspired by Tasmania’s natural environment, and Kickstart Arts, an organisation dedicated to community art, partnered with FPMTA and CTCT to hold the event.

 A large geodesic white dome was erected in the garden next to where CTCT’s 3 metre high Golden Buddha was placed.
 The Golden Buddha formed the focus of the event – a place where we offered silken robes, gold-leaf, incense, circumambulated whilst chanting and did the Tsur offering around a fierce fire every evening as darkness fell.
 Early each morning we would start by offering tea-lights to the large stupa set up in the middle of the dome, the flickering flames lighting our faces in the shadows before the sun rose.